aurora-dot/Minesweeper/README.txt

 Max rows is 30 and max column is 60, I didn't figure out how to dynamically change the sizes of the buttons without breaking the image inside which breaks the consistancy.

+--- Debug ---
+I left the debug tools in so if you need to use them you can but they can sometimes be a bit iffy.

+Thanks!